hwipl/blog/drafts/dhcp_with_isc_dhcp_and_ansible/README.md

 ### Subnets

-The subnets of the DHCP servers are configured as follows in the file `/etc/dhcp/dhcpd.conf`:
+The subnets of the DHCP servers are configured in the file `/etc/dhcp/dhcpd.conf`.
+The following listing shows the file for Site 1:

-Site 1:

 ```
 default-lease-time 86400;